Explainable Identification of Dementia from Transcripts using Transformer Networks: Analysis of the Language used in Control and Dementia groups

 We observe that people in the dementia group tend to use personal pronouns (he, she, I, them etc.) very often, since they are unable to remember the specific terms (mom, boy, etc.).
 This finding agrees with the research conducted by \cite{almor1999alzheimer}, where the authors state that personal pronouns present a high frequency in the speech of AD patients, since these people cannot find the target word.
 To be more precise, in a conversation people have to remember what they have said during the entire conversation.
 However, this is not possible in AD patients, who present working memory impairment and thus tend to produce empty conversational speech (use of personal pronouns).
 On the other hand, people in the control group tend to use more nouns instead of personal pronouns, since they are able to maintain various kinds of information.

 Moreover, AD patients tend to use verbs in the past tense (were, forgot, did, started) in contrast to people who are not suffering from dementia and use verbs in the present participle.
 One typical example that can illustrate this difference can be seen in the fifth transcription in Table \ref{feature_analysis}, i.e., \textit{"oh have you heard of that new game that they started to play after christmas ? did you"}.
 The AD patient perhaps remembers a personal story from the past that wants to narrate, instead of the task he has been assigned to conduct.
-Therefore, he is not able to stay focused on describing the picture.
+Therefore, the patient is not able to stay focused on describing the picture.
 This finding is consistent with \cite{watson1999analysis,garcia1997analysis}, where the authors state that AD patients present difficulty in maintaining and continuing the development of a topic and thus demonstrate unexpected topic shifts.
+Also, this finding reveals a difference in language used by the AD patients and the agrammatic aphasics.
+Specifically, patients with agrammatic aphasia typically have problems using past tense inflection and instead rely on infinitive or present tense verb forms \cite{doi:10.3109/02699206.2012.751626}.

 In addition, AD patients tend to use the UH (oh, yeah, well) and the RB (maybe, probably) pos-tags, since they are not certain of what they are describing due to the cognitive impairment.
 Concurrently, the UH pos-tag constitutes an example of empty speech.
 More specifically, this pos-tag is used as filler at the beginning of each utterance, since AD patients are thinking of what to say.